Nolan Siegel

-Nolan Siegel (born November 8, 2004) is an American racing driver.
-He currently competes in the Indy NXT with HMD Motorsports w/ Dale Coyne Racing.
-Siegel previously competed in the U.S. F2000 National Championship with DEForce Racing.
+Nolan Reid Siegel (born November 8, 2004) is an American racing driver.
+He competes in the IndyCar Series driving the No. 6 Chevrolet for Arrow McLaren.
+In 2024, Siegel won the 24 Hours of Le Mans in the LMP2 class on his first attempt, with United Autosports.

-Career
+Early career

 Formula 4 United States Championship

 Siegel would join the final round of the 2019 Formula 4 United States Championship held at Circuit of the Americas driving for Jay Howard Driver Development.
-He finished in the top-10 in both races.
+He finished in the top-ten in both races.

 Siegel would return to the championship for the first two rounds of the 2020 season once again driving for Jay Howard Driver Development.
 He would have a best finish of sixth in his final race.

-U.S. F2000 National Championship
+USF2000 Championship

-On February 13, 2019, it was announced that Siegel would compete full-time in the 2019 U.S. F2000 National Championship for Newman Wachs Racing.
-He would finish 15th in the championship.
+On February 13, 2019, it was announced Siegel would compete full-time in the 2019 U.S. F2000 National Championship for Newman Wachs Racing.
+He would finish fifteenth in the championship.

 Siegel returned to the championship in 2020 and switched teams to drive for Jay Howard Driver Development.
 He took two podiums at Mid-Ohio and finished 13th in the standings.

-In January of 2021, it was announced that Siegel would return for a third season in 2021 driving for DEForce Racing.
+In January 2021, it was announced Siegel would return for a third season in 2021 driving for DEForce Racing.
 He would get his first win in the third race held at New Jersey Motorsports Park.
-He would finish the season 8th in the standings.
+He would finish the season eighth in the standings.

 Indy Pro 2000

 During 2021, Siegel would make his Indy Pro 2000 debut at Gateway Motorsports Park driving for DEForce Racing.
-He would impress by finishing 5th.
+He would impress by finishing fifth.

-DEForce Racing announced that Siegel would move up to the series full-time in 2022.
+DEForce Racing announced Siegel would move up to the series full-time in 2022.
 At the first round held at St. Petersburg, he would take his maiden win by beating competitor Louis Foster on a late restart.
 Siegel would dominate the second race held at Barber Motorsports Park starting from pole and leading the race from start to finish.
-Ultimately, he would end up finishing 4th in the championship due to inconsistency during the middle and latter stages of the season.
+Ultimately, he would end up finishing fourth in the championship due to inconsistency during the middle and latter stages of the season.

 Indy NXT

-On September 8, 2022, it was announced that Siegel would make his Indy Lights debut at final round held at Laguna Seca driving for HMD Motorsports with Dale Coyne Racing.
+On September 8, 2022, it was announced Siegel would make his Indy Lights debut at final round held at Laguna Seca driving for HMD Motorsports with Dale Coyne Racing.

-Siegel announced in October of 2022 that he would make the jump up to Indy NXT full-time for 2023 once again with HMD Motorsports with Dale Coyne Racing.
+Siegel announced in October 2022 he would make the jump up to Indy NXT full-time for 2023, remaining at HMD Motorsports with Dale Coyne Racing.
+He would finish the season third in points, having won two races and scored a total of five podiums.
+With this, he also became the season's top rookie.

+For the 2024 season, Siegel and HMD reunited for a title assault.
+At the opening round in St. Petersburg, the Californian scored pole and started out his season with a lights-to-flag victory.